-The company has budgeted for an increased full-year result in the 2014/2015 financial year, based on the increased level of activity we are experiencing in our markets.
-We also are of the view that our strategic geographical locations and their existing production capacities will be seen to be of important value as the miners increase their drive for productivity and product specialisation.
+The Company has budgeted for an increased full-year result in the 2015/2016 financial year, based on the amount of work in hand and the increased level of activity we are experiencing in our markets.

-Prior to the end of the 2013/2014 financial year the company renegotiated its banking covenants and was in compliance with them at 30 June 2014.
-Despite significant capital expenditure in South America during the year, gearing at year-end was 35.7%.
+Prior to the end of the 2014/2015 financial year the Company renegotiated its banking covenants and was in compliance with them at 30 June 2015.